-The Committee is also responsible for overseeing the Board Member nomination process; maintaining a skills matrix to identify desired skills, experience and other attributes; recruiting, interviewing and assessing candidates to the Board, and recommending the issuance of Memberships to candidates; Board succession planning; the orientation program for new Directors; overseeing Director continuing education; assessing the effectiveness of the Board and Committees; and overseeing adherence to corporate governance requirements.
+The Committee is also responsible for overseeing the Board Member nomination process; maintaining a skills matrix to identify desired skills, experience and other attributes; recruiting, interviewing and assessing candidates to the Board, and recommending the issuance of

+Memberships to candidates; Board succession planning; the orientation program for new Directors; overseeing Director continuing education; assessing the effectiveness of the Board and Committees; and overseeing adherence to corporate governance requirements.

-As of the date of this report, the members of the Governance and Stakeholder Relations Committee are: Michele McKenzie (Chair), Kathleen Keller-Hobson, Peter Gregg, Hazel McCallion, Marc Neeb, Rajeev Viswanathan and Deepak Ruparell.
+As at December 31, 2023, the members of the Governance and Stakeholder Relations Committee were: Peter Gregg (Chair), Douglas Allingham (ex-officio), Nafisah Chowdhury, Kim Day, Michele McKenzie, Rajeev Viswanathan and Andrew Wallace.